Villain by Natalie Zina Walschots

-Natalie Zina Walschots is a writer in Toronto, working on
+Natalie Zina Walschots is a writer in Nova Scotia, working on

 Natalie cultivates fandoms, builds new communities, develops character voices, leads interactive fiction workshops, designs alternate reality games, constructs branching narratives, and most mornings opens Tumblr before opening her eyes.
 Her client list includes scrappy indie game studios, critically acclaimed television shows, mixed martial artists, print magazines, talk shows, NGOs, and a few more that defy categorization.